 It was solely against this kind of "abolition" of the state that Marx fought in refuting the anarchists!
-He did not at all oppose the view would be abolished when classes were abolished.
+He did not at all oppose the view that the state would disappear when classes were abolished.
 What he did oppose was the proposition that the workers should renounce the use of arms, organized violence, that is, the state, which is to serve to "crush the resistance of the bourgeoisie".

-To prevent the true meaning of his struggle against anarchism from being distorted, Marx expressly emphasized the "revolutionary and transient form" of the state which the proletariat needs.
-The proletariat needs the state only temporarily.
-We do not after all differ with the anarchists on the question of the abolition of the state as the aim.
+To prevent the true meaning of his struggle against anarchism from being distorted, Marx expressly emphasized the "revolutionary and transient form" of the state which the proletariat needs the state only temporarily.
+We do not after all differ with the anarchists on the question of the state as the aim.
 We maintain that, to achieve this aim, we must temporarily make use of the instruments, resources, and methods of state power against the exploiters, just as the temporary dictatorship of the oppressed class is necessary for the abolition of classes.
-Marx chooses the sharpest and clearest way of of development "in absolute freedom", he says (p.137, German edition), convinced the trade unions that primitive democracy, i.e., useless, and they replaced it by ordinary democracy, i.e., parliamentarism combined with bureaucracy.
+Marx chooses the sharpest and clearest way of abolition of classes.
+Marx chooses the sharpest and clearest way of of development "in absolute freedom", he says (p.137, German edition), convinced the trade unions that primitive democracy was useless, and they replaced it by ordinary democracy, i.e., parliamentarism combined with bureaucracy.